 The community of Brooklyn Zen Center acknowledges that suffering is a human condition often intensified by the biases, prejudices, behaviors and societal structures that favor or harm individuals and peoples because of race, class, ethnic origin, sexual orientation, gender identity, age, ability, political party, religious commitment or other beliefs and positions.
 We welcome and affirm all who come here in search of freedom from habits that cause suffering, and who will work toward respectful acceptance of others across our many differences, harmonizing the one and the many.

 Our Inclusivity Committee, Board of Directors, Staff and Volunteers are actively engaged in activities and initiatives that make real our aspiration to dissolve barriers that separate us from each other so that all feel welcome, seen and heard.
-This commitment to diversity and inclusivity is grounded in our understanding that one’s own liberation is intimately tied up with the liberation of all.
+This commitment to diversity and inclusivity is grounded in our vow to do no harm and our understanding that one’s own liberation is intimately tied up with the liberation of all.
 Nowhere in our extraordinary diversity can any ultimate separation be found.
-This is the truth that guides us.*
+This is the truth that guides us.

 Brooklyn Zen Center is dedicated to ensuring that our offerings are available to all, regardless of ability to pay.
 No one is turned away from the teachings for lack of funds.
 Toward this commitment, limited scholarship funds are available for longer meditation retreats.
 Practitioners should feel encouraged to inquire if payment is a barrier to your participation.